Homemade Lemon Curd Recipe: Silky, Tart, and Ready in 20 Minutes

 Ingredients You Need

 There are five simple ingredients to make this creamy lemon curd.
 But, in reality, you only need to prepare four items.
-Because from one item, which is lemon, you get two things.
+Because from one item, which is a lemon, you get two things.
 The zest and juice.

 - Lemon: It’s the hero of this recipe.
-If possible, get good quality, non-waxed organic lemons.
+If possible, get good-quality, non-waxed organic lemons.
 So you will get the best flavor and fragrance.
 You need to squeeze its juice and finely grate its zest.

 - Salted butter: I always prefer using salted butter for desserts and cakes.
 Because a bit of salt in it enhances the flavor.